Integrated Workplace Acquisition Center Menu of Assisted Acquisition Services

 Some projects will require the performance of many of these services; other projects will require fewer.
 The IWACenter is always willing to explore new and better ways of doing business.
 If the IWACenter’s standard services do not meet customer requirements, we can customize its services.

-In order to evaluate the requirements for all projects, please complete the Project Intake Form (this is a nongovernment site) so we can serve you better.
+In order to evaluate the requirements for all projects, please complete the Project Intake Form (a nongovernment site) so we can serve you better.

 - Obligate and track funding and retain related documentation;